-We are excited to announce the availability of the CTERA DevOps SDK, which enables DevOps and IT teams to automate enterprise file services on a global scale.
+We are excited to announce the availability of the CTERA DevOps SDK, which enables DevOps orchestration to automate enterprise file services on a global scale.
 Designed to enhance business agility for distributed enterprises, the new SDK for Python helps you automate IT processes, develop apps faster and reduce the complexity and cost of software development/testing.

-Enterprises can use the SDK to create applications that integrate with CTERA’s Enterprise File Services Platform in diverse development and automation environments.
+Enterprises can use the SDK to create applications that integrate with CTERA’s Global File System in diverse development and automation environments.
 With just a few lines of easy-to-write Python code, developers can programmatically provision storage resources and automate the deployment of up to thousands of edge filers at remote sites and in the cloud.
-The SDK addresses a wide range of use cases, such as replacing traditional NAS and file servers, global file sharing, monitoring the operation and health of storage infrastructure, and more.
+The SDK addresses a wide range of use cases, such as replacing traditional NAS and file servers, global file sharing, monitoring the operation and health of online file storage, and more.

 DevOps Is the New IT